sendgrid/docs/DocsWorkflow.md

 This will take you to the sendgrid.com/docs GitHub repository, or repo.
 This is where our docs pages are stored.

 2. If you do not already have a GitHub account, you will have to create one in order to suggest a change.
 Click the Sign up link in the upper right-hand corner to create an account.
 Enter your username, password, and email address.
-Please use your full name with your GitHub account and enter SendGrid as your company so we can easily identify you.
+If you are an employee of SendGrid, please use your full name with your GitHub account and enter SendGrid as your company so we can easily identify you.

 <img src="https://github.com/Whatthefoxsays/docs/blob/github-cheatsheet/source/img/docs_signup.png" width="800" height="500">

-Once you are viewing a Docs page in GitHub, simply click the pencil icon to begin editing:
+Once you are viewing a Docs page in GitHub, click the pencil icon to begin editing:

 <img src="https://github.com/Whatthefoxsays/docs/blob/github-cheatsheet/source/img/docs_edit_github.png" width="800" height="500">